 Photo of Corey I. Rogoff Corey I. Rogoff

-Corey also maintains an active pro bono practice, with a focus on social security disability law and sealing criminal records.
-He was recently part of a team working with 100+ Meridian Heights residents in bringing a suit against the owners and property managers for terrible living conditions.
-Corey also assisted an individual in fighting for her social security disability benefits.
+Corey also maintains an active pro bono practice, with a focus on immigration law and criminal record expungement.
+He is part of a team working with 100+ Meridian Heights residents in bringing a multi-year, class action lawsuit against the owners and property managers for terrible living conditions.
+Corey and the team recently received one of Proskauer’s Golden Gavel Awards in recognition of their efforts to successfully resolve this litigation.